estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot-native.md

 ## Prerequisites

-There are two ways to authenticate with Hubspot when capturing data: using OAuth2, and manually, with a private app access token.
+There are two ways to authenticate with Hubspot when capturing data: using OAuth2, or with a private app access token.
 Their prerequisites differ.

 OAuth is recommended for simplicity in the Flow web app;
-the access token method is the only supported method using the command line.

 ### Using OAuth2 to authenticate with Hubspot in the Flow web app